 Waterfall is a project management approach where a project is completed in distinct stages and moved step by step toward ultimate release to consumers.
 You make a big plan upfront and then execute in a linear fashion, hoping there won’t be any changes in the plan.

 When you take traditional project management and apply it to software development, you get Waterfall.
-As such, no one invented waterfall - instead, we gave it name once we realized that there are others ways to manage projects (like agile project management).
+As such, no one invented waterfall - instead, we gave it a name once we realized that there are other ways to manage projects (like agile project management).

-Waterfall was the first software development methodology, inherited from manufacturing and construction industry where you can't afford to iterate (after you've built a tower or a bridge you can't go back to "improve" the foundation).
+Waterfall was the first software development methodology, inherited from the manufacturing and construction industry where you can't afford to iterate (after you've built a tower or a bridge you can't go back to "improve" the foundation).
 But because the software is prone to frequent change, the waterfall is not the best solution.

 Waterfall is often mentioned alongside Agile and stands in contrast to it.
 The main difference between them is that waterfall doesn't react well to frequent changes, which is why it gets a bad reputation in the software development community, where frequent changes are the norm.

 Phases in waterfall projects

 All tasks on waterfall projects are grouped by type of activity and each project follows the same phases:

 - Requirements - where we analyze business needs and document what software needs to do

 - Design - where we choose the technology, create diagrams and plan software architecture